Lourinhanosaurus: Paleobiology

 Though gastroliths have been found in other theropods since the description of L. antunesi, this was the first theropod dinosaur for which this kind of remains have been assigned.
-It was concluded during the description that these stones belonged to the animal, and were not swallowed while eating an herbivorous dinosaur.
+It was concluded during the description that these stones belonged to the animal, and were not swallowed while eating a herbivorous dinosaur.

 Dinosaur eggs and embryos, believed to be those of Lourinhanosaurus, have also been discovered; a nest containing more than 100 eggs, some with well-preserved embryos, was announced in 1998.

 Classification

 The relationships of Lourinhanosaurus to other theropods have been uncertain, and no firm consensus has been reached as to its classification.
-Initially regarded as a primitive member of Allosauroidea, it was later discussed as being closely related to Sinraptoridae, a more inclusive clade within Allosauroidea.
-Recently, some researchers have been favourable to the idea that L. antunesi is not even an allosauroid, but in fact a member of Megalosauroidea, a more primitive group of tetanuran theropods.
+Initially regarded as a primitive member of Allosauroidea, it was later discussed as being closely related to Sinraptoridae (Metriacanthosauridae), a more inclusive clade within Allosauroidea.
+Since the original description, some researchers have been favourable to the idea that L. antunesi is not even an allosauroid, but in fact a member of Megalosauroidea, a more basal group of tetanuran theropods.
 Benson et al. (2010) found it and Poekilopleuron to belong to Sinraptoridae.
 Carrano et al. (2012) found it to be a coelurosaur.
 A 2022 study mentions it as a "putative metriacanthosaurid".

+Cau (2024) recovered Lourinhanosaurus as an Allosauroid not inside of any family, forming a clade with Aorun.
+A simplified version of the cladogram is shown below.